-Strive for Standardization of Parts: In the course of implementing modernization activities, when appliances, plumbing, electrical, smoke detectors, etc are to be replaced an effort would be made to standardize the parts so as to aid in on-going maintenance and to facilitate stocking and storing and fixing these items as they are needed.
+Strive for Standardization of Parts: In the course of implementing modernization activities, when appliances, plumbing, electrical, smoke detectors, etc. are to be replaced an effort would be made to standardize the parts to aid in on-going maintenance and to facilitate stocking and storing and fixing these items as they are needed.

 REQUIRED PARAMETERS for all redevelopment or rehabilitation transactions involving conventional public housing sites and properties of the Housing Authority of the City of Annapolis.